-Every month, usually on the second Sunday, we gather from 11:45 – 12:30 for a forum, involving a short talk and discussion, that helps us connect our faith with the whole of life.
+On a fairly regular basis, we gather from 11:40 – 12:25 after the Sunday morning service for a forum, involving a short talk and discussion, that helps us connect our faith with the whole of life.
 We might be reflecting on the challenges of a social issue, the spirituality of a poet or composer, the mysteries of science or philosophy, the joys of bee-keeping or horse-whispering… whatever fires our imagination and gets us thinking in new ways.

 Sunday 23rd June – ‘New light on old Archaeology – current excavations at Columba’s Iona, focusing on the recent discovery of Columba’s actual personal study cell, as described in the ancient sources’

 Sunday 20th January – ‘Finding our church’s history in the National Archives and in the Tower Room’